Wednesday, 8 September 2010

 Jo the sheep, canal-side again, a majestic aqueduct, a town called Trevor ....

-We began a leisurely descent, down the side of the hill leading away from the valley.
-Jo and I identified flocks of Lapwings as they looped about above us.
-They were accompanied by starlings.
-The descent away from the valley slope brought us down to a lane and Bod and I saw that a herd of sheep were being driven towards us and a sheep trailer seemed to be taking up most of the lane, which was narrow and left us little room to skip out of the way.
-Sheep began to spill past, wearing Bovidaen expressions of anxiety.
-They were being harried by a very dedicated sheep dog, which often as not also seemed to be trying to herd the trailer.
+We began a leisurely descent down the side of the hill.
+Jo and I identified flocks of lapwings looping above us, accompanied by starlings.
+At the bottom, we reached a lane, and Bod and I saw that a herd of sheep was being driven toward us.
+A sheep trailer appeared to occupy most of the narrow road and left little room to get out of the way.
+Sheep began spilling past with their characteristic expressions of bovine anxiety, harried by a dedicated sheepdog that appeared, at intervals, to also be attempting to herd the trailer.
 In the general melee, I noticed something.

 "Where's Jo?"

-This first hour or so of walking, we had found, had been about the most pleasurable of the week so far.
-It was sunny, it was warm and we soon found ourselves crossing open, pastured fields sometimes containing huge solitary oaks, as if placed there as sentinels.
-It was here, if we had realised it at that moment, that as north-bound walkers we would be walking along the line of Offa’s Dyke itself for the last time.
-It wasn’t evident to us and we never saw the dyke again.
-Instead, we walked down the last field and crossed a canal on the B5434 road, to drop onto the canal tow-path itself.
-The canal waters were riding high and in parts had over-spilled onto the edge of the field, creating marshy areas.
-Ducks quacked importantly as they sidled up and down the length of the canal.
-The sun was becoming very warm and it had burned my ears slightly by the end of the day.
-We walked for a mile on this, the Llangollen Canal, watching the holiday traffic with detached bliss.
+This first hour or so of walking had been, we all agreed, the most pleasurable of the week.
+Sunny, warm, crossing open pastured fields with huge solitary oaks standing in them as if placed there deliberately as sentinels.
+It was here, though we didn't know it at the time, that we walked along the line of Offa's Dyke itself for the last time.
+We never saw the Dyke again after this field.
+Instead, we descended to a canal crossing on the B5434 and dropped onto the tow-path of the Llangollen Canal.
+The canal waters were riding high and had overspilled in parts onto the field edges, creating marshy areas.
+Ducks quacked with self-importance as they sidled up and down the water.
+The sun was becoming very warm.
+We walked a mile of this, watching the holiday barge traffic with detached bliss.

-Bod told me of the aqueduct ahead of us, saying that people from all over the World visited here just to go across it.
-He knew this was so, he said, because he had seen a programme about it.
-We walked past a very pretty looking place called Froncysyllte, although I noticed that a lot of the properties here had ‘for sale’ signs in the gardens.
-I also saw that a lot of these gardens were multi-tiered affairs and wondered if the owners of these properties were ‘getting on’ in years and were finding that they couldn’t handle the mountaineering-masquerading-as-gardening they would face, every time they wanted to cut their lawns.
+Bod told me about the aqueduct ahead of us — people came from all over the world just to cross it.
+He knew this because he had seen a programme about it.
+We walked past the pretty village of Froncysyllte, where I noticed that many of the properties had for-sale signs in their gardens and that a good number of the gardens were multi-tiered affairs.
+I found myself wondering whether the owners were getting on in years and finding that their gardening had become inadvertent mountaineering.

-At this stage, the Offa’s Dyke route appeared to offer a choice between the official route and the permissive route, which would take us over the aqueduct.
-I knew that Bod really wanted to go over the aqueduct and he had been such a good boy that day, we decided to do just that.
-Besides, I’d been waiting all morning for the chance to cross it.
-The permissive route it was to be, then.
-I filmed the aqueduct from quite a long way off before we walked on towards it.
+I filmed the aqueduct from some distance before we walked towards it.
 It really is a remarkable piece of work.
-Completed in 1805, it is the longest and highest aqueduct in Britain, a Grade I listed building and a World Heritage Site.
-It took us over the Dee Valley at a height of 126 feet above the River Dee itself.
-On our side was a railing but the other side, the barge side, was open and a giddy view was on hand for the passengers on the canal boats going by, chiefly of a middle distant football pitch and wooded hills beyond.
-Bod suddenly stopped and tinkered about with a piece of iron.
-He announced to us both that he thought he had found the point at which the canal could be drained.
-The same programme had shown how the canal could be emptied into the Dee below, if required.
-Bod asked either of us if we had a spanner, so we ushered him on.
+Completed in 1805, it is the longest and highest aqueduct in Britain — a Grade I listed building and a World Heritage Site — carrying the canal one hundred and twenty-six feet above the River Dee.
+On our side was a railing, but the barge side was open, offering passengers a giddy view chiefly of a middle-distant football pitch and wooded hills.
+Bod suddenly stopped and began tinkering with a piece of iron work.
+He announced that he thought he had found the point at which the canal could be drained — the same programme had apparently covered this.
+He asked whether either of us had a spanner.

-Soon, we had reached the small but lively village of Trevor.
-It was filled with people, milling about and enjoying the sudden burst of good weather.
-I began to film them and also the boats gliding by, also taking in bunches of flowers that were heaped near the end of the aqueduct.
-They were laid all around and I was momentarily puzzled before the penny dropped and I quickly turned my camera elsewhere.
-Desperate people sometimes visit the aqueduct for reasons that the original builders would, I’m sure, be saddened at.
+The village of Trevor was lively with people making the most of the fine weather.
+I filmed the boats gliding by and the general scene, also taking in some bunches of flowers heaped near the end of the aqueduct.
+They were arranged all around a particular spot and I was briefly puzzled before the penny dropped and I turned the camera elsewhere.
+Desperate people sometimes visit the aqueduct for reasons that the original builders would, I'm sure, be saddened at.

-We were hungry and thirsty, so we stopped for a bite to eat.
-I also needed a toilet visit, so had the opportunity to walk about and enjoy the place on such a lovely day.
-The three of us sat on wooden benches for our snack and rest, listening to the folk shout comments to each other as they passed each other by on their respective barges.
-We were joined, briefly, by a couple of unlikely looking lads on bikes and I resisted the urge to check my pockets when they departed.
+We were hungry and thirsty.
+We stopped for a break, found benches and sat listening to people shouting cheerful comments across to each other from their respective canal boats.
+We were joined briefly by a couple of unlikely-looking lads on bikes, and I resisted the urge to check my pockets when they departed.

 A Panorama Walk, Dinas Bran castle, at the Worlds End, more walking on the moor ....

-We began another climb, this one towards Trevor Hall Wood.
-There was a brief drop onto a lane and then the route took us upwards again and we entered the wood.
-Dark, upright conifers stood plentifully around as we made our way along a narrow earthen track, the sunlight stuttering between branches and foliage.
-It wasn’t a large wood and towards its further end, the trees changed and began to present as lighter-hued deciduous oaks.
-A glade opened up on our right as we began to climb a small rise to a wooded gate and inside this open space was a solitary cottage, set back from a sweep of lawns.
-It was still inside the woods, yet had its own space and I remarked how isolated it was apart from a sheep, which was dutifully nibbling at the lawns and keeping it cropped; an organic lawn-mower.
-It then occurred to me that this cottage was on a walking route and probably saw more visitors in a day than my own place did in a year.
+We began climbing toward Trevor Hall Wood.
+A brief drop onto a lane and then upward into the wood itself — dark upright conifers and a narrow earthen track, sunlight stuttering between branches.
+The wood wasn't large and the trees became lighter-hued deciduous oaks toward its far end.
+A glade opened to our right containing a solitary cottage set back from a sweep of lawns, still within the wood yet with its own space.
+A sheep was nibbling the lawn with the conscientious dedication of an organic lawnmower.
+It occurred to me that this cottage sat on a walking route and probably received more visitors in a day than my own house did in a year.

-As we munched our food, I became aware of how sweaty I was and also that I had chosen to sit in a sprinkled heap of sheep poo.
-Regardless of all this, I felt happy.
-Sheep continually trotted by on the lane we had been walking and also bleated from the sward behind and around us.
-The distinctive cry of a raven drew my attention upwards.
-It was being mobbed by some kind of raptor in the robin’s-egg blue of the sky and managed to achieve some impressive aerial manoeuvres, including a full-blooded barrel-roll.
+I became aware, as I ate, that I was sweaty and that I had chosen to sit in a heap of sheep droppings.
+I felt happy regardless.
+Sheep trotted past on the lane and bleated from the sward behind us.
+A raven's distinctive cry drew my attention upward — it was being mobbed by some kind of raptor in a robin's-egg blue sky and managed some impressive aerial manoeuvres, including a full-blooded barrel roll.

 "Now it's just showing off," said Jo.

-I did a little more filming, turning the camera onto the castle and adding a little commentary.
+I did some more filming, turning the camera on the castle.

 "...and there are the ruins," I stated.